xreic/xreic/README.md

 # 👋 What's up, I'm Eric.
 🕹️ I enjoy playing video games and I sometimes try to write programs to help me with doing things in those video games.\
-Latest project: [Mapler](https://github.com/xreic/Mapler), a simple tracker app for Maplestory tasks and actions to complete.\
-Planning on doing a web app version of Mapler, because having to re-install a program is cringe.
+Latest project: [guild-bot](https://github.com/xreic/guild-bot), a Discord bot that interfaces with the Sheets API to help me with some data entry.\

 😜 Shameless plug.
 Find me on [LinkedIn](https://www.linkedin.com/in/-ericlau/).